 Managing Medical Media

-The success of any organization depends in part on its ability to access and manage its own digital media, and for a healthcare provider, it’s mission-critical.
+The success of any organization that manages digital assets depends in part on its ability to access that media, and for a healthcare provider, it’s mission-critical.
 But it’s easier said than done, especially if the healthcare organization is more than a hundred years old, and employs tens of thousands of people in facilities across the country.

-That was the situation facing one of Aldis’s most-valued and longest-standing clients.
+That was the situation facing one of Aldis’ most-valued and longest-standing clients.
 The relationship started in 2018, when the soon-to-be-client’s leadership team reached out to Aldis for a demo.

 Discovery